-Purchase of property (1) \$ 1,600,000

-Facility lease (2) 57,900

-Property taxes and insurance (3) 4,473

-- (1) In September 2018, the Organization purchased the commercial property at 1836 and 1854 Bay Road from Action Associates for \$1,600,000.
+- (1) The Organization previously leased its shelter facility at 1854 Bay Road from Action Associates under an operating lease that expired in July 2019.
+The Organization purchased the facility in 2018 to eliminate future rent payments.
+Shelter facility rent expense was \$-0- and \$45,900 in 2019 and 2018, respectively.
+The Organization also leases its recuperative care facility at 1836 Bay Road from Action Associates under a five-year agreement that expired in July 2019.
+In August 2019, the five-year agreement was amended to extend the terms of the lease to September 2024.
+Recuperative care facility rent expense was \$12,100 and \$12,000 in 2019 and 2018, respectively (see note 10). - (2) The Organization pays the property taxes and insurance of the property and receives reimbursement from Action Associates for its share of the costs.
+The costs are prorated based on the square footage of the buildings.
+The full amount is included in related-party receivable as of December 31, 2019 and 2018. - (3) In September 2018, the Organization purchased the commercial property at 1836 and 1854 Bay Road from Action Associates for \$1,600,000.
 The property was purchased with a tenancy in common agreement whereas the Organization and Action Associates each owns an undivided interest in the property.
 The property is comprised of two building structures: the 1836 Bay Road building with approximately 19,800 square feet currently occupied by Action Associates, which is referred to as the applicable owner of the 1836 Bay Road building per tenancy in common agreement; and the 1854 Bay Road building with approximately 9,900 square feet currently occupied by the Organization, which is referred to as the applicable owner of the 1854 Bay Road building per tenancy in common agreement.
 The percentage of undivided interest is based on the square footage of each building.
 The undivided interest of the Organization and Action Associate is 33% and 67%, respectively (see Note 5).
-The co-owners are currently in the process of subdividing the parcel to bisect the southern portion of the property that includes 1836 Bay Road building. - (2) The Organization previously leased its shelter facility at 1854 Bay Road from Action Associates under an operating lease that expired in July 2019.
-The Organization purchased the facility to eliminate future rent payments.
-Shelter facility rent expense was \$45,900 in 2018.
-The Organization also leases its recuperative care facility at 1836 Bay Road from Action Associates under a five-year agreement that expired in July 2019.
-Recuperative care facility rent expense was \$12,000 in 2018 (see note 10). - (3) The Organization pays the property taxes and insurance of the property and receives reimbursement from Action Associates for its share of the costs.
-The costs are prorated based on the square footage of the buildings.
-The full amount is included in related-party receivable as of December 31, 2018.
+The co-owners are currently in the process of subdividing the parcel to bisect the southern portion of the property that includes 1836 Bay Road building.